 As the name implies, Short-term Disability Insurance is just that: short-term in nature.
 They have a very short waiting period that may be as little as a day or a week to two weeks before benefits commence and will last for just 16 or 17 weeks.

-Alternatively, you could save three to six months in cash reserves, top pay expenditures, and create your own Short-term Disability emergency fund!
-If you are sick or hurt and have to miss a few weeks of work, this emergency fund would help your short-term disability until you get well again.
+Alternatively, you could save three to six months in cash reserves to pay expenditures, and create your own Short-term Disability emergency fund!
+If you are sick or hurt and have to miss a few weeks of work, this emergency fund would help your short-term income disruption until you get well enough to return to work.

 Short-term and Long-term Disability Insurance are the two primary types of Disability Insurance.
 During incapacity, both programs replace a percentage of your monthly basic pay up to a maximum of ⅔ of your income.
 After being on claim for a longer-term, some carriers will pay for extra services, like training to go back into the workforce.